AV-01 · Phishing and credential theft

 AV-02 · Exposed services and remote access weaknesses

-$ action: Maintain an inventory of exposed services, patch aggressively, and restrict administrative access paths.
+$ action: Maintain a live inventory of exposed services, patch aggressively starting with internet-facing systems, and lock down administrative access paths.

 AV-03 · Vulnerability exploitation and misconfiguration abuse

-$ action: Prioritize externally exposed assets, secure defaults, and exploit-informed remediation over severity scores alone.
+$ action: Prioritize externally exposed assets, enforce secure defaults, and validate remediation with direct testing — not just ticket status.

 AV-04 · Lateral movement after initial access

-high Once inside, attackers use shared credentials, weak segmentation, and poor monitoring to move across systems and escalate privileges.
+high Once inside, attackers use shared credentials, over-trusted network paths, and gaps in east-west monitoring to move across systems and escalate privileges before defenders notice.

-$ action: Segment networks, reduce admin sprawl, monitor east-west traffic, and alert on abnormal authentication patterns.
+$ action: Segment networks, reduce admin sprawl, monitor east-west traffic, and alert on abnormal authentication patterns between internal hosts.

 AV-05 · Insider threat and privilege misuse

-high Insider threats include malicious insiders, negligent users, and over-privileged staff or contractors whose access can be misused intentionally or accidentally to expose systems, data, or operations.
+high Insider threats include malicious employees, negligent users, and over-privileged contractors whose access can cause serious harm — intentionally or accidentally.
+The challenge is that insiders already have the keys.

-$ action: Enforce least privilege, strong monitoring for sensitive actions, separation of duties, and fast access review / revocation workflows.
+$ action: Enforce least privilege, log sensitive actions, build separation of duties, and establish a fair, evidence-based investigation process before you need one.

 AV-06 · State-backed and foreign targeted intrusions

-$ action: Harden identity and edge access, prioritize high-value systems, improve telemetry retention, and practice threat-informed detection and long-duration investigations.
+$ action: Harden identity and edge access, protect high-value systems, extend telemetry retention, and build investigation procedures for slow campaigns — not just fast incident response.

 AV-07 · Supply chain and third-party compromise

-$ action: Inventory third-party dependencies and access, restrict vendor privileges, verify updates and changes, and monitor trusted channels like you monitor external threats.
+$ action: Inventory third-party dependencies and access paths, restrict vendor privileges, verify changes against approved tickets, and monitor trusted channels the same way you monitor external threats.

 AV-08 · Ransomware and data extortion operations

-$ action: Harden identity and backups, detect early staging/lateral movement, segment critical services, and rehearse containment and restoration before a crisis.
+$ action: Harden identity controls and backups, detect pre-encryption staging behaviors, segment critical services, and rehearse your containment and recovery decisions before a crisis forces them.

 AV-09 · DDoS and service exhaustion attacks